 Principal Research Advisor, Alliance for Useful Evidence

 Louise has a background in promoting the use of evidence in policy and practice, having previously worked at the think tank Demos (2010 - 2013) and the NSPCC (2013 - 2018).
-At Demos Louise researched policy areas such as as the early years and children’s social care.
-At the NSPCC, Louise led work on system design to improve mental health outcomes for looked after children and the development and evaluation of new services in children’s social care.
+At Demos Louise researched policy areas including health and wellbeing across the lifecourse, parenting, and children's social care.
+At the NSPCC, Louise led work on a system redesign project with local authorities to improve mental health outcomes for looked after children.
+She also led the development and evaluation of new services for children involved with children’s social care.
 This included working alongside children’s practitioners to develop a practice toolkit for direct work with children.

 Get our weekly newsletter and tailor your updates on our programmes, events and research